BernardF1/CourseraCapstoneAppliedDS/FinalAssignment.md

 |8|532 Caledonia Rd Toronto, ON|Fairbank|25|43.691193|-79.461662|

 As it can be seen above, there are a few oddities in the data: the indexes skip some numbers, and some of the prices don't make sense.
-These will be further explored and addressed later in the project.
+These will be further explored and addressed later in the project (see the 'Methodology' section).

 ## FourSquare Venue Data
 The second data set I used was the FourSquare venue data, obtained in JSON format by using the FourSquare API with a Sandbox Developer account.
 Here is a sample of this data: